javierabosch/Word2Vec-on-Reddit-s-Politics-Subreddit-Jan-Apr-2016-/README.md

 Not surprising.

 ####I noticed pro-Bernie posts on the subreddit almost never linked to the mainstream media.
-There were certain sites that always made it to the front page, either more independent news outlets or right-wing websites that were pro-Bernie because by virtue of being anti-Hillary:
+There were certain sites that always made it to the front page, that were either one of the more independent news outlets, or right-wing websites that were pro-Bernie by virtue of being anti-Hillary:

 ![pro-Bernie News](https://github.com/sgrvinod/Word2Vec-on-Reddit-s-Politics-Subreddit-Jan-Apr-2016-/blob/master/examples/freebeacon.png?raw=true)